What I Learned From a PhD Module in Machine Learning

 "While both [design and planning] seek to formulate ways to bring about preferable futures, they are cognitively different.
 Planning applies established procedures to solve a largely understood problem within an accepted framework.
 Design inquires into the nature of a problem to conceive a framework for solving that problem.
 In general, planning is problem solving, while design is problem setting".

 Planning is problem solving - working within an accepted framework.
 Design is problem setting - constructing the framework itself.
-The distinction is not about complexity or difficulty; it is about whether the framework exists yet.
+Translated into the domain engineering vocabulary: planning operates within a domain model; design constructs one.
+The distinction is not about complexity or difficulty; it is about whether the representational infrastructure exists yet.

 The manual's second observation is equally relevant: